Glazed Maple & Mustard Salmon on red quinoa, dill, cucumber salad and a topping of crunchy salted skin; what else a Salmon lover could ask for?

-Maple-mustard glazed salmon on a red quinoa, dill, cucumber salad and a topping of crunchy skin, what else a Salmon lover could ask for?
-I’ve used the new technique my mom found which consist of marinating in a dry (salt+sugar) marinade the salmon and cook it at really low temperature, this way you get a salmon cooked to perfection, not dried up by the intense heat.
-It needs slightly more patience to do then the usual fish you do at 180°C (350F).
+Maple & Mustard Salmon Fillet uses a cooking technique my mom found, which consists of marinating in a dry (salt+sugar) marinade salmon and cooking it at a really low temperature; this way you get a salmon cooked to perfection, not dried up by the intense heat.
+It needs slightly more patience to do than the usual recipes, but well worth the extra time.

 So let’s make this perfectly cooked Salmon fillet!

-- 2 salmon fillets (with skin preferably)
+- 2 salmon fillets

-- 3 tbsp of salt
+- 3 tbsp salt

-- 3 tbsp of sugar
+- 3 tbsp sugar

-- 3 tbsp of maple syrup
+- 3 tbsp maple syrup

-- 1 tbsp of olive oil
+- 2 tbsp olive oil

 - salt and pepper